Gaussian Probabilities and Expectation Propagation: Results

-Figure \ref{fig:results}A-C shows the empirical results for hyperrectangular integration regions.
-For each dimension $n = \{2,3,4,5,10,20,50,100\}$, we chose 250 random Gaussians $p_0(\x)$ and random regions $\regionA$, and we calculated the relative error between the EPMGP and Genz estimates.
-Each of these errors is plotted against dimensionality $n$ as a point in Figure \ref{fig:results}A, with added horizontal jitter to show the distribution of points.
-The blue line and error bars represent the median and $\{25\%,75\%\}$ quartiles.
-The black line below the EP results is the median error estimate given by the Genz method.
+Figure \ref{fig:axisresults} shows the empirical results for the EPMGP algorithm in the case of hyperrectangular integration regions.
+For each dimension $n = \{2,3,4,5,10,20,50,100\}$, we used the above procedure to choose a random Gaussian $p_0(\x)$ and a random region $\regionA$.
+This procedure was repeated 1000 times at each $n$.
+Each choice of $p_0(\x)$ and $\regionA$ defines a single Gaussian probability problem, and we can use EPMGP and Genz methods to approximate the answer.
+We calculate the relative error between these two estimates.
+Each of these errors is plotted as a point in Figure \ref{fig:axisresults}.
+We plot only 250 of the 1000 points at each dimensionality, for purposes of visual clarity in the figures.
+The four panels of Figure \ref{fig:axisresults} plot the same data on different $x$-axes, in an effort to demonstrate what aspects of the problem imply different errors.
+As described in the figure caption, Panel A plots the errors of EPMGP by dimensionality $n$.
+Horizontal offset at each dimension is added jitter to aid the reader in seeing the distribution of points (panel A only).
+The black dashed line indicates the $1\% \log Z$ error.
+Finally, the black line below the EP results is the median error estimate given by Genz.
 Since this line is almost always a few orders of magnitude below the distribution of EP errors, it is safe to use the high accuracy Genz method as a proxy to ground truth.

-Figure \ref{fig:results}A demonstrates that the EP method gives a reliable estimate of Gaussian probabilities with hyperrectangular integration regions, with relative errors typically on the order of $10^{-4}$ and with individual errors rarely in excess of 1\%.
+Panel A demonstrates that the EP method gives a reliable estimate, typically with errors on the order of $10^{-4}$, of Gaussian probabilities with hyperrectangular integration regions.
+The shape of the blue curve in Panel A seems to indicate that error peaks around $n=10$.
+We caution the reader not to over-interpret this result, as this feature may be just as much about the random cases chosen (as described in Section \ref{sec:testcases}) as a fundamental feature of Gaussians.
+Nonetheless, we do notice across many test cases that error decreases at higher dimension, perhaps in part due to the concentration of mass of high dimensional Gaussians on the $1\sigma$ covariance ellipsoid.